lisp-mirror/lqml/examples/meshtastic/readme-usage.md

 * Windows: `C:\Users\<user>\AppData\Local\cl-meshtastic\`

 Eventual backups are saved in above path under `backups/`.
-On the desktop see menu (tap on top left) and 'Make backup'.
+On the desktop see 'Make backup' in menu (tap on logo on top left).

 To autmatically restore data from a backup on the desktop, put the backup files directly in above path (that is, under `.../cl-meshtastic/` and restart the